bakubay/systematically-improving-rag/docs/workshops/chapter1.md

 With modern LLMs, prioritize recall.
 They're pretty good at ignoring irrelevant stuff.
 With simpler models, precision matters more because they get confused easily.

+!!! warning "Important Nuance: Low Precision Can Still Hurt"
+    **The Balance:** While modern LLMs handle some irrelevant information well, extremely low precision can degrade performance even with advanced models.

+    **Real Experience from Office Hours:** One team tested LLM sensitivity to low-precision context.
+Even with documents marked as "potentially less relevant," adding 5 irrelevant financial documents reduced calculation accuracy by 30%.

+    **Why this matters:**

+    - High recall with very low precision = too much noise
+    - LLMs can get distracted by large volumes of semi-relevant text
+    - Numerical and factual tasks are more sensitive than conceptual ones
+    - Token limits force trade-offs between context quantity and quality

+    **Practical Guidelines:**

+    - For **conceptual queries** ("explain X"): Favor recall, accept lower precision
+    - For **numerical/factual queries** ("what is the exact revenue"): Balance recall and precision equally
+    - For **calculation tasks**: Favor precision to avoid confusing the model with conflicting numbers

+    **Testing approach:** Create evaluation sets with varying amounts of irrelevant information.
+Measure performance degradation to find your optimal precision/recall trade-off for different query types.

+These metrics sound abstract.
+Let me show you how focusing on them led to dramatic improvements in real applications.

 ## Case Studies: Real-World Improvements

 Let me share two examples that show how focusing on retrieval metrics leads to quick wins.